AMReX-Codes/amrex/Docs/JOSS/paper.md

 AMR reduces the computational cost and memory footprint compared to a uniform mesh while preserving the essentially local descriptions of different physical processes in complex multiphysics algorithms.
+The origins of AMReX trace back to the BoxLib software framework.

 AMReX supplies data containers and iterators for mesh-based fields, particle data and irregular embedded boundary (cut cell) representations of complex geometries.